goFrendiAsgard/switch-repo-experiment/README.md

 # Switching from mono-repo to multi-repos and back

-At any point, you can perform `./akbar unfreeze` to switch from monorepo to multirepo or `./akbar freeze` to do the opossite.
+At any point, you can perform `./akbar split` to switch from mono-repo to multi-repo or `./akbar join` to do the opossite.